 π§ Design Goals and Principles¶

-Minimal time/effort-to-value If a user already has an llm app coded in one of the supported libraries, give them some value with the minimal effort beyond that app.
+Minimal time/effort-to-value If a user already has an LLM app coded in one of the supported libraries, provide immediate value with minimal additional effort required.

 from trulens.dashboard import run_dashboard # line 1